lacoseismic/nshmp-haz/docs/pages/Source-Types.md

 match across all sources in a cluster (i.e. each mfd-tree has the same IDs and weights).

 **cluster-set.json** A specialized type of rupture set, this file defines the array of fault rupture sets that make up a 'cluster'.
+As with fault sources, the nested rupture sets in a cluster set _may_ define `properties` and `sections` members.

 ```json
 {